dpopchev/templates/README.md

 The makefiles not dedicated to any particular language are:

 - `interpreter.mk`: use as starting point for interpretive languages,
+- `template.mk`: use as starting point for interpretive languages,

 ## Acknowledgment